afronski/serverless-data-analytics-on-aws/README.md

-# Examples for the *"Serverless Data Analytics on AWS"* talk
+# *"Serverless Data Analytics on AWS"*: Examples and Source Code

 This is a repository that contains demos for 3 *Serverless Data Analytics* services announced during *AWS re:Invent 2021* in December 2021: